Fantom-Factory/afBedSheet/readme.md

 When running BedSheet under a non-root path, be sure to transform all link hrefs with [BedSheetServer.toClientUrl()](http://repo.status302.com/doc/afBedSheet/BedSheetServer.html#toClientUrl) to ensure the extra path info is added.
 Similarly, ensure asset URLs are retrieved from the [FileHandler](http://repo.status302.com/doc/afBedSheet/FileHandler.html) service.

-Note that each `BedSheetWebMod` holds a reference to it's own IoC registry so you can run mulitple BedSheet instances side by side in the same Wisp application.
+Note that each mulitple BedSheet instances may be run side by side in the same Wisp application.

 ## Go Live with Heroku